 A ‘full’ Histogram from End-to-End

-Technically the biggest advantage of setting the shadow and highlight level plus the mid gray with the Levels tool in Capture One is that it creates a ‘full’ histogram from end to end on output.
-This will smoothen gradations without banding (in contrast to setting levels in a processed image).
+Technically the biggest advantage of setting the shadow and highlight level plus the mid-gray with the Levels tool in Capture One is that it creates a ‘full’ histogram from end to end on output.
+This will smoothen gradations without banding (in contrast to set levels in a processed image).

 Also, using Levels precedes the use of the Curve tool, which I will discuss in my second blog of this series named Create your Atmosphere with Curves.